chekanov/hepjet/README.md

 # HepJet
-A small library to benchmak jet algorithms for HEP physics
+A library to benchmak verious jet algorithms for HEP physics

 All algorithms use double precision and rapidity-phi space to define distances.
 The directories to performe benchmarks are organized as following: